How do I know if I need an artificial knee joint?

 1. What does it mean to need an artificial knee joint?

-When talking about an artificial knee joint , it usually refers to a total knee arthroplasty (TKA) in most cases.
-It replaces the damaged joint surfaces of the femur, tibia, and possibly the patella with high-quality implant components made of metal and plastic.
+When talking about an artificial knee joint is spoken of, in most cases a Knee‑Totalendoprothese (Knee‑TEP) is meant.
+It replaces the damaged joint surfaces of the femur, the tibia and, if necessary, the back surface of the patella with high‑quality implant components made of metal and plastic.

-However, before a complete joint replacement is necessary, a partial joint replacement – especially a sledge prosthesis (unicondylar joint replacement) – can be an excellent option.
-This is used when only part of the knee joint (usually the inner side) is worn out.
-The advantage: the surgery is smaller, the patient's own cruciate ligament is preserved, and patients achieve very natural mobility.
+However, before a full joint replacement is necessary, a partial joint replacement – especially a unicondyläral knee prosthesis (unicondyläral joint replacement) – an excellent option.
+It is used when only a part of the knee joint (usually the inner side) is worn.
+The advantage: the surgery is smaller, the own cruciate ligament remains intact and patients achieve a very natürmal mobility.

-The most common cause of an artificial knee joint is
+The häufigste cause für an künstliches knee joint is the

-knee osteoarthritis.
-It develops slowly, insidiously, and often unnoticed.
-Initially, only the cartilage is damaged, but in advanced stages, bone rubs on bone – an extremely painful and inflammatory process.
+Knee osteoarthritis.
+It develops slowly, gradually and often unnoticed.
+Zunächst is only the cartilage geschädigt, but in the advanced stage bone rubs on bone – a äußerst painful and entzündlicher process.

 2. The typical symptoms: What your knee is telling you

 A healthy knee causes no pain.
-If complaints persist over a long period of time, this is a sign that the joint is overloaded, inflamed or already structurally damaged.
-Typical symptoms that may indicate that a knee replacement is necessary are:
+If complaints über längere time persist, it is a sign that the joint is overloaded, inflamed or already structurally damaged.
+Typical symptoms that may indicate that a knee prosthesis becomes necessary, are:

 Weight-bearing pain